hannahchan/Scaffold.Service/Scaffold/Docs/TestStructure.md

 ## Code Coverage

-Included in this project is a Cake script with a target that you can use to generate test coverage reports.
+Included in this solution is a Cake script with a target that you can use to generate test coverage reports.

     dotnet cake --Target=Test